Ludwinic1/purview-cicd/README.md

 **Automatically extract all of the collections from a source Purview and deploy them to a target Purview.**

 Examples:
-- Create all of the collections from a DEV Purview into a UAT and/or PROD Purview.
+- Create all of the collections from a DEV Purview into a UAT and/or PROD Purview
 - Incrementally update your environments.
-If you create an additional collection in a DEV Purview, deploy it quickly to your upper environments.
+If you create an additional collection in a DEV Purview, deploy it quickly to your upper environments

 ## Instructions